 “It’s the ‘hardy perennial’ of shoe fashions… ever smart…ever now!,” claimed a 1930s description for brown and white saddle shoes.
 If there ever was a 2oth century shoe that was always in style, it was the saddle shoe.
-Developed in the 1900s, it took 50 years to reach movie star status in the 1950s, but it was always a wardrobe staple, experiencing only slight changes over half a century.
-It is an icon of vintage style today.
+Developed in the 1900s, saddle shoes took 50 years to reach movie star status in the 1950s, but it was always a wardrobe staple, experiencing only slight changes over half a century.
+Women’s and men’s Saddle shoes are an icon of vintage style today.

-Let us explore how saddle shoes evolved over the years.
+Let us explore the saddle shoes history over the years.

 Saddle Shoe History: 1900s-1920s